coinbase/mesh-specifications/README.md

 ## Validating Your Implementation
 To validate your implementation, check out the [rosetta-cli](https://github.com/coinbase/rosetta-cli).
+The `rosetta-cli` has a command called `check` that can be used to ensure your implementation adheres to the specifications in this repository and that it accurately represents balance changes.

+You can view an extensive list of checks this tool performs [here](https://github.com/coinbase/rosetta-cli#correctness-checks).
+If you'd like to add more checks for correctness, feel free to [create an issue](https://github.com/coinbase/rosetta-cli/issues) listing in detail what you think should be checked in any implementation.

 ## Writing an Integration
 To write an integration with a Rosetta API implementation, we recommend using [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).
 There